google-deepmind/meltingpot/README.md

 #### RLlib
 This example uses [RLLib](https://github.com/ray-project/ray) to train agents in self-play on a Melting Pot substrate.

-First you will need to install the dependencies needed by the examples:
+First you will need to install the dependencies needed by the RLlib example:

 ```shell
 cd <meltingpot_root>